Did you know that Gatlinburg, Tenn., is considered the official honeymoon capital of the South?

 Chapel at the Park even honors packages from Cupid’s Chapel of Love.
 And they have integrated the waterfall, a customer favorite from the old location, into their sister venue.

 Chapel at the Park has nearly 200 reviews on Google with a 4.4 star rating.
 It was awarded the honor of Best Destination Wedding Venue in Tennessee in 2020.

 The Chapel itself is much larger than some of the others on our list, with the ability to accommodate up to 70 guests.

 The 2-story waterfall outdoor venue can accommodate up to 20 guests, while their other outdoor venues accommodate six.

-Chapel at the Park Estate also offers a wide variety of packages from smaller more intimate engagements (starting at $224) to full-wedding ceremonies (ranging from $2,199-$9,999 and up).
+Chapel at the Park Estate also offers a wide variety of packages from smaller more intimate ceremonies (starting at $299) to full-wedding ceremonies (ranging from $2,199-$9,999 and up).

 The Platinum Package includes portraits, flowers, video, spa appointments, formal wear rentals, live music, a three-tiered wedding cake, lodging, limo service, attraction tickets and a reception for a 3-hour dinner buffet for up to 50 guests.

 Discounts may be offered, so be sure to check the website.

 We are going to cheat a little on this one, because it’s not technically in Gatlinburg.